ines/termynal/README.md

 ### `data-ty-prompt`: prompt style

-The prompt style specifys the characters that are displayed before each line, for example, to indicate command line inputs or interpreters – for example `>>>` for Python.
+The prompt style specifies the characters that are displayed before each line, for example, to indicate command line inputs or interpreters (like `>>>` for Python).
 By default, Termynal displays a `$` before each user input line.

 | Attributes |  Output |
 | --- | --- |